-Enough history, time for present day… When I met Tom I didn't recognize he was wearing a Milgauss (shame on me).
-I pride myself in my watch-spotting abilities, and I know about 1019s, but I think I mistook it initially because it’s such a rare sighting (even in the watch community it seldom makes an appearance).
-So you can imagine it was the furthest watch from my mind when I approached Tom.
-He was a customer, walking into my off the street, accompanying his wife shopping.
-On first glance (and second glance) I thought he was wearing a Datejust.
-It wasn’t until I caught it in just the right lighting at just the right angle that the 38.5mm case glinted back at me.
-All of a sudden the red capital letter font hit me.
-And boy did it hit me.
-I couldn’t let this rare opportunity pass me by.
+Enough history, time for present day.
+Tom and his wife Colleen are customers of mine.
+When I first met Tom I didn't initially peg his watch (shame on me).
+I pride myself in my watch-spotting abilities and I know about 1019s.
+But I’ll be honest, on first glance, I thought he was wearing a Datejust.
+Part of my miscalculation had to do with the fact that a vintage Milgauss is a rare sighting.
+(Even within the watch community 1019s seldom make an appearance.)
+So you can’t totally blame me that it was the furthest watch from my mind.
+It wasn’t until my eye caught it in just the right light - at just the right angle - that the 38mm case, with its extra-wide, smooth bezel, glinted back at me.
+And then the red, uppercase, sans serif font came into focus.
+I couldn’t let this opportunity pass me by.
 I had to talk to Tom about his watch…

-The watch’s story starts in 1968.
-It was purchased brand-new in Switzerland, of all places, by a man who would later become Tom’s father-in-law.
-That man, Bill, who served his country as a bombardier in WWII, was buying it for his father, Bill Sr.
+This watch’s story picks up in 1968, when it was purchased brand new, in of all places, Switzerland, by a man who would become Tom’s father-in-law.
+That man, Bill, a veteran of WWII, was buying it for his father, Bill Sr.

-Tom doesn’t know the occasion for the gift (for a birthday?, to celebrate retirement?).
-After hearing Tom’s story, I came to realize why it was purchased wasn’t that important.
-What was important is the fact that it was a watch given to one family member by another.
-This would become a theme to the watch’s story.
+Tom couldn’t tell me the occasion for the gift (for a birthday?, to celebrate retirement?).
+In the end, why it was purchased wasn’t that important.
+What was important, was the fact that it was a watch being given to one family member by another - the theme of this watch’s story.

-Another question Tom didn't know the answer to was, “Why a Milgauss?”
-I’m always curious as to the reason behind selection of a model, especially models we hear about being runts of the litter.
-What drew someone to see something, in say a Paul Newman, before it became a “Paul Newman”…?
-Tom speculated that maybe his father-in-law bought it because he the jeweler offered him a discount.
-This is plausible given what we’ve heard about the salability of the model.
-Better to move it along than have it sit in a display case for years, which we’ve all heard was case with many oddball, funky Rolex.
+Another question Tom didn't know the answer to was, “why a Milgauss?”
+I’m always curious about the decision process behind the selection of a watch, especially models we hear were slow sellers back in the day.
+Tom speculated that maybe Bill ultimately decided on the Milgauss because the jeweler offered him a discount on it… Of course, this is totally plausible given what we’ve heard about the lack of demand for the model.
+Better to move it along than have it sit in a display case for years, which we’ve all heard was the case with many oddball, funky Rolex.

-I gathered Bill Sr. wore the gift from his son up until he passed away, at which point his son “inherited” it, but not in the traditional way.
-His father did leave it to him in his will, but Bill Jr. opted to purchase it from the estate.
-A lot of personal effects of his dad’s (antiques, paintings, etc.) were being auctioned and Bill decided treated the watch like one of those items.
-He came to terms with his siblings to purchase it for what originally paid in 1968.
+I gather Bill Sr. wore his gift up until he passed away.
+It was at this point that his son inherited it, but not in the traditional way.
+Despite his father willing it to him, Bill ended up purchasing it from his father’s estate.
+You see, many of his father’s personal effects (antiques, paintings, etc.) were going up for auction and Bill decided to treat his father’s watch like one of those items.
+He came to terms with his siblings to purchase it for what he originally paid back in 1968.

 It’s been twelve years since Bill passed.
-Like the men before him, Tom has worn this watch.
-It’s a solitary object that connects the men of this family and serves to traces their lives.
+Twelve years that Tom has been wearing this watch.
+It’s turned out to be an object that connects the men of this family.